ds-pack/theme-to-css-vars/README.md

   },
 }

-let theme = themeToCSSVars(baseTheme, cssVars)
+let cssVariables = themeToCSSVars(baseTheme)

-// theme ===
+// cssVariables ===
-//   {
-//     colors: {
-//       blue: [
+//   [
-//         'var(--colors-blue-0, cadetblue)',
-//         'var(--colors-blue-1, steelblue)',
-//         'var(--colors-blue-2, cornflowerblue)',
-//       ],
+//     ['--colors-blue-0', 'cadetblue' ],
-//     },
-//   }

-// cssVars ===
-//   {
-//     colors: {
-//       blue: {
-//         '--colors-blue-0': 'cadetblue',
-//         '--colors-blue-1': 'steelblue',
-//         '--colors-blue-2': 'cornflowerblue',
-//       },
+//     ['--colors-blue-1', 'steelblue' ],
-//     },
+//     ['--colors-blue-2', 'cornflowerblue' ],
-//   }
+//   ]
 ```

-The utility function will return a new theme object that you can pass to your
+The utility function will return an array of tuples representing the CSS
-`ThemeProvider` if you want to, additionally the function will mutate the
-`cssVars` (second argument) to setup the css custom property mapping.
+Variables for the theme.

 ### Tools: